 - Effectiveness problems: This explains how well the message can cause a response or reaction from the receiver.

 2. It breaks down communication into understandable parts

 The model enables us to look at the critical steps in the communication of information from the beginning to end.

 3. Transferable to multiple situations

-The model was originally made for explaining communication through technological devices.
-Shannon was, after all, an engineer.
+The communication model was originally made for explaining communication through technological devices.
 However, it’s been used to explain just about any form of communication you can think of.

 1. It’s a Linear Model / There’s insufficient regard for Feedback

 The original 1948 Shannon Weaver blueprint did not contain the ‘feedback’ component.
 When it was added by Weaver later on, it was included as a bit of an afterthought.